Au Pairs

-The Au Pairs were a British post-punk band that formed in Birmingham in 1978 and continued until 1983.
+The Au Pairs are a British post-punk band that formed in Birmingham in 1978 and continued until 1983 on their first run.
+The band reformed in 2025, with Lesley Woods as the only original member.
 They produced two studio albums and three singles.
 Their songs were said to have "contempt for the cliches of contemporary sexual politics" and their music has been compared to that of the Gang of Four and the Young Marble Giants.
-The band was led by Lesley Woods, who was once described as "one of the most striking women in British rock".
+The band was fronted by Lesley Woods, who was once described as "one of the most striking women in British rock".